 PROGRAMS OF THE BOY SCOUTS OF AMERICA

-- Cub Scouting is a family and home-centered program for boys who are in the second grade (or age 8).
-The Motto is "Do Your Best."
+- Cub Scouting is a family and home-centered program for boys and girls who are in the first grade through fourth grade.

-- Venturing is a new program for coed, teenage groups that focuses on outdoor and hobby activities as well as peer leadership.
+- Venturing is a program for coed, teenage groups that focus on outdoor and hobby activities as well as peer leadership.

 - Learning for Life is a school-based program delivered in the classroom at elementary, middle school and high school ages, as well as programs for special needs students.

-Exploring - a part of the Learning for Life program is for young men and women, ages 14-20, which provides realistic opportunities to explore career choices and other vocational opportunities.
+- Exploring - a part of the Learning for Life program, is for young men and women, ages 14-20, which provides real opportunities to explore career choices and other vocational opportunities.
 This is accomplished in association with business and community partners as well as local school systems.